kristinagurung982-cell/Daily-Dev-Challenges/README.md

 # Daily-Dev-Challenges
 # 🤝 Contributing Guide

-Thanks for contributing! 🚀

-## Steps:

-1. Fork this repo
-2. Clone your fork
-3. Pick an issue
-4. Solve the task
-5. Push your code
-6. Create a Pull Request
+# 🚀 Daily Dev Challenges

+Welcome to **Daily Dev Challenges** 👨‍💻🔥

+This repo helps you stay consistent by solving **daily coding tasks** and keeping your GitHub contribution graph green ✅

 ---

+## 🎯 How It Works

+1. Go to Issues tab
+2. Pick a daily challenge
+3. Solve it
+4. Create a Pull Request
+5. Get merged & stay consistent 🚀

+---

+## 🧠 Who Can Contribute?

+- Beginners ✅
+- Intermediate Developers ✅
+- Anyone who wants to learn & grow ✅

+---

-## Rules:
+## 📌 Rules

-- One issue per day
+- One issue per person per day
 - Follow folder structure
 - Write clean code
-- Add comments if needed
+- Be respectful

 ---

+## ⭐ Support

+If you like this project:
+- Star ⭐ the repo
+- Follow me

+Let’s grow together 🚀
 Happy Coding 💻🔥